pingcap/docs-cn/dashboard/dashboard-ops-deploy.md

 - To learn how to access and log into the TiDB Dashboard UI, see [Access TiDB Dashboard](/dashboard/dashboard-access.md).

-- To learn how to enhance the security of TiDB Dashboard, such as configuring a firewall, see [Improve TiDB Dashboard Security](/dashboard/dashboard-ops-security.md).
+- To learn how to enhance the security of TiDB Dashboard, such as configuring a firewall, see [Secure TiDB Dashboard](/dashboard/dashboard-ops-security.md).